Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \subsection{Holographic MIMO: From Discrete to Continuous}

 HMIMO refers to the use of large, ultra-thin, \emph{spatially-continuous} arrays/surfaces consisting of a massive number of densely-spaced antennas/meta-atoms.
 Such arrays/surfaces are capable of recording, manipulating, and shaping the amplitudes and phases of EM waves with great flexibility and efficiency, thus enabling a magnitude of holographic-type applications (e.g., holographic imaging).
 Compared to conventional massive MIMO or RIS, HMIMO enjoys several new features and advantages.
 First, the nearly spatially-continuous aperture allows HMIMO to achieve unprecedented EM wave/field control with high flexibility.
 Thus, signal processing for HMIMO can be performed not only in the digital domain, but also in the EM domain to provide more finely tuned control for improving wireless communication efficiency.
-Second, similar to XL-MIMO, the extremely large apertures of HMIMO means the users will more likely be located in the near-field where beam-forcing effect and higher spatial multiplexing gains can be exploited.
-Third, the use of metamaterials for HMIMO can greatly reduce its energy and hardware cost, hence achieving higher energy efficiency than conventional MIMO and RIS systems.
+Second, similar to XL-MIMO, the extremely large apertures of HMIMO means the users will more likely be located in the near-field where {beam-focusing} effect and higher spatial multiplexing gains can be exploited.
+Third, the use of metamaterials for HMIMO can greatly reduce its energy and hardware cost, hence achieving higher energy efficiency than conventional MIMO and RIS systems. { The promising applications of HMIMO have motivated several prototypes, measurements, and experiments.
+The first holographic antenna was manufactured in \cite{checcacci1970holographic}, demonstrating the possibility of visible microwave images.
+A dual circularly polarized HMIMO surface was fabricated and tested in the Ku band, validating the ability of the HMIMO design to obtain a given broadside radiation pattern \cite{pereda2018experimental}.}